 b) a P-Associated-URI header field containing the list of the registered distinct public user identity and its associated set of implicitly registered distinct public user identities.
 The first URI in the list of public user identities supplied by the HSS to the S-CSCF will indicate the default public user identity to be used by the S-CSCF.
 The public user identity indicated as the default public user identity must be a registered public user identity.
 The S-CSCF shall place the default public user identity as the first entry in the list of URIs present in the P-Associated-URI header field.
 The default public user identity will be used by the P-CSCF in conjunction with the procedures for the P-Asserted-Identity header field, as described in subclause 5.2.6.3.
 If the S-CSCF received a display name from the HSS for a public user identity, then the S-CSCF shall populate the P-Associated-URI header field entry for that public identity with the associated display name.
 The S-CSCF shall not add a barred public user identity to the list of URIs in the P-Associated-URI header field;

 NOTE 1: The P-Associated-URI header field lists only the public user identity and its associated set of implicitly registered public user identities that have been registered, rather than the list of user's URIs that may be either registered or unregistered as specified in RFC 7315 [52].
-If the registered public user identity which is not barred does not have any other associated public user identities or wildcarded public user identities, the P-Associated-URI header field lists only the registered public user identity itself, rather than an empty P-Associated-URI header field as specified in RFC 7315 [52].
+If the registered public user identity which is not barred does not have any other associated public user identities or wildcarded public user identities, the P-Associated-URI header field lists only the registered public user identity itself.
 The P-Associated-URI header field does not list wildcarded public user identities.

 c) a Service-Route header field containing: